MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin.md

 appliesto:
   - Microsoft Teams
 ms.reviewer: ansantam
-description: Learn how to integrate the Teams EHR connector to enable healthcare providers in your organization to conduct virtual visits with patients or other providers in Teams directly from the Epic EHR system.
+description: Learn how to integrate the Teams EHR connector to enable healthcare providers in your organization to conduct Virtual Visits with patients or other providers in Teams directly from the Epic EHR system.
 ---

 # Virtual Visits with Teams - Integration into Epic EHR